01-edu/Branch-AI/one_md_per_day_format/piscine/Week3/w3day02.md

 There are two ways to build Keras models: sequential and functional.

 The sequential API allows you to create models layer-by-layer for most problems.
 It is limited in that it does not allow you to create models that share layers or have multiple inputs or outputs.
-The exercices focuses on the usage of the sequential API.
+The exercises focuses on the usage of the sequential API.

 '2.4.3'